acousticrobot/rubello_site/README.md

     A paragraph...no synatax indicator needed... will go on until the next carriage return

+    %h2 A subtitle

+    Another paragraph.
+This one has some text in *italics* and some text in *bold*

     %img example_1.jpg
     %caption A caption for the image

     An in-line link %link[slug_to_link_to,Title or other Linking Text] in the middle of a paragraph.
+And here is a link to another site: %link[http://saganipsum.com/,Sagan Ipsum]

 ### Will Compile to: